malcolmyang25/PDF-Split-and-Rename/README.md

 #### The PDF information page extract is using the Tesseract.

-This Python Notebook is for PDF invoice processing, which includes:
- -Split the PDF into invididual file
- -Rename the PDF file using with information on first page
+This Python Notebook is for PDF invoice processing, which includes Split the PDF into invididual file and Rename the PDF file using with information on first page

 ----------------------------------------------------